-The Cook County Clerk recently published 2016 property tax rates.
+The Cook County Clerk published the 2016 property tax rates.
 This is the final step in the billing process.
-Second installment 2016 tax bills will be mailed by the end of June and will be due on August 1, 2017.
-Here are some notable facts that will affect this year’s tax bills.
+Second installment 2016 tax bills were mailed by the end of June and were due on August 1, 2017.
+Here are some notable facts that will affect the 2016 tax bills.

 - Chicago Property Owners Will Get Socked Again In 2016.
 In 2015, City of Chicago property owners experienced a double whammy of assessment increases (2015 was a re-assessment year) and substantially increased government spending, including a $318 Million increase to shore up police and fire pensions.
 In 2016, Chicago property owners will get hit again with a 9.28% increase in equalized tax rates.
 The 2016 increase includes $381 Million to shore up police, fire and teacher pensions.
 More tax increases are scheduled as there is a 5-year plan in place to shore up these under-funded pensions.

 - Northern Suburb Property Owners Will See Modest Tax Increases.
 North suburban properties were triennially re-assessed in 2016 and the north suburban assessment base increased by 11.77%.
 Actual assessment increases varied by location, property type and address with homes typically seeing greater assessment increases than commercial properties.
 North suburban tax levies increased modestly by 2.95% in 2016 as opposed to Chicago which experienced a 9.66% increase.
 Many north suburban property owners experienced decreased tax rates in 2016 as modestly increased spending was spread over a significantly larger tax base.